 For amazing twerk tutorials, check out Amber Prowl‘s Patreon.

-Every once in a while I create an ultra-specific mood playlist.
-These playlists are usually shorter and more focused.
-I might build them out around a specific song or feeling.
+Every once in a while, I create a much more focused mood-specific playlist.
+These playlists are usually shorter and built around a specific song or feeling.
+I’ve listed a few of my mood-specific playlists below, and you can find them all in my profile.

 Pole Dancing Music Playlist: Outside the Box